erdmenchen/laravel-browsershot/README.md

 <p align="center"><img src="https://res.cloudinary.com/dtfbvvkyp/image/upload/v1566331377/laravel-logolockup-cmyk-red.svg" width="400">
 </p>

-Save screenshots of a set of websites with a CLI command.
+Save screenshots of a given set of websites with an Artisan CLI command.

 E.g. can be used to record screenshots of some dashboards on a daily base and combine them to an animated gif in order to show change over time.

+## Requirements
+Enable PHP extensions in php.ini:
+* extension=gd2
+* extension=exif

 ## Usage
 Laravel based tool for taking snapshots of any url provided in config file `snapshot.json`.

 Execute `php artisan snapshot:take` for generating images and saving them to the `output` directory.